mahmoud-seleem/mahmoud-seleem/README.md

 Software Engineer | Systems and Biomedical Engineer
 ----------------------------------------------
+* I'm currently working as a software quality assurance engineer at Inspire For Solutions Development .
 * I graduated from the Faculty of Engineering at Cairo University in 2023 with a very good overall grade, and an A+ for my graduation project.
 * During my time at university I studied a lot of topics about software fundamentals such as OOP, DSA, Databases, and many more